MartincoitNetworks/SCIONWorkshop/README.md

 ## Prerequisites

+Before starting the workshop, you'll need a few things.
+The workshop presenter can help you as needed.

 ### Attendee Software

 As an workshop attendee, you'll need an Internet attached laptop with an SSH client and a web browser.